 A new DE&I focus: It’s not just companies that are trying to be more intentional in their diversity and inclusion efforts.
 In fact, 42% of workers reported they’d turn down a job opportunity if the company lacked diversity or had no plans to improve it in their hiring process.
 Candidates are looking for companies that can walk their talk and take DE&I seriously.
 Convey you’re that sort of workplace in your job descriptions by highlighting your DE&I approach, company culture, and safe working environment for everyone.
 You could also train recruiting teams to be aware of unconscious bias in the hiring process or teach them to conduct structured interviews to even the playing field.
 Qualified candidates will care about how companies handle their talent acquisition process so think about your approach and how you’d describe it to a curious candidate.

 Searching for a place to grow: Many of us had to quickly learn new skills on the fly during the pandemic.
-After living through such a tumultuous year, candidates might want to know about how you helped your employees learn the skills they needed to survive the leap to remote work and how you’ve supported their continued growth since.
+After living through such a tumultuous couple of years, candidates might want to know about how you helped your employees learn the skills they needed to survive the leap to remote work and how you’ve supported their continued growth since.
 Nearly 43% of employees report being self-taught in at least one of the requirements of their role.
 This means people are learning on the job but not in any sort of structured way.
 When job candidates ask about a company’s approach to L&D, have examples ready to show that your organization cares about helping employees grow.
 If you relied on any sort of remote team building, assessment usage, or company culture events to get through long stretches of remote work, now is the perfect time to share those memories and explain how they positively impacted the workforce, especially if retention levels went up.
 Candidates are looking for companies where they can land long-term and a key piece of that is providing a space where employees can improve and grow.

 Searching for meaning: The pandemic was long and many people found themselves asking the question, “Is this really what I want to do?”
 That musing has turned into a drive for candidates to find positions that will allow them to do meaningful work.
 Candidates are offsetting positions that might be remote and potentially isolating with roles where they can make a real difference.
 If your company is able to provide meaningful work, shout that from the rooftops.
 Make sure it’s included in your job ads.
 Work it into the interview experience.
 Set it up as the foundation of your employer brand.
 You want candidates to see what sort of work and work environment you can provide so they’ll want to be a part of your team.
 The best candidates are looking to be part of companies that make a difference so if you can answer that need, you’ll find it much easier to attract quality job seekers.